 - What Is Supervision?
 To get a good grasp of your supervisory role, explore the meaning and functions of supervision.

 - 5 Steps to Become a Better Supervisor.
 The first step is knowing your employees.
 Find out what else you can do to become a better supervisor.

 - Receiving and Giving Effective Feedback.
 The University of Waterloo published 13 useful tips you can use to improve your skills.

 - Feedback That Works.
 It is meant to work.
 But there are times it does not.
-Discover the essentials to be a supervisor who gives useful feedback.
+Discover the essentials of being a supervisor who gives useful feedback.